 Symptoms of persistent pain, difficulty swallowing, weight loss with no improvement in symptoms with medications are warning signs that something more serious than GERD might be going on.
 A doctor’s visit is appropriate under these circumstances.

 Strategies to avoid GERD include eating in moderation.
-This includes portion size as well as food choices.
-Smaller meals and attention to avoiding foods most implicated in heartburn are common sense ways of minimizing GERD.
-Exercise and weight loss are good choices for an overall healthy lifestyle, regardless of whether a patient has GERD.
+This includes portion size as well as food choices — smaller meals and attention to avoiding foods most implicated in heartburn are common sense ways of minimizing GERD.
+Exercise and weight loss are good choices for an overall healthy lifestyle, regardless of whether you have GERD or not.
+If you have questions about what lifestyle changes to make for your health, talk to your doctor.